 The Programming for Data Science course equips students with the technical programming skills to conduct data science research.
 Students learn the fundamentals of Python programming as well as the different parts of data engineering, including data cleaning, data manipulation, and data visualization.
 Students are also taught methods from the modern machine learning toolbox and how they can be used to answer questions with datasets.
 Students learn how to design machine learning models for supervised settings and how to apply techniques such as multiple linear regression, logistic regression, and decision trees to these settings.
 Furthermore, students are also taught how to work with data in unsupervised settings and techniques on clustering and dimensionality reduction of data.
 In addition to Python and Jupyter Notebook, students gain practice with the modern lexicon of data science libraries such as numpy, pandas, matplotlib, and sklearn.
 The course is designed to be accessible to students with no prior programming experience.

-Erich is an undergraduate at Caltech studying computer science and mathematics.
+Erich is a Ph.D. at UC Berkeley studying computer science.
 Previously, Erich worked at Microsoft Research, where he published his research in IEEE and presented at the International Conference on Computational Science and Computational Intelligence (CSCI).
 Erich has also worked on machine learning at Bloomberg, data science at Versium and HVF Labs, and AR/VR at Facebook.
 At Caltech, Erich has worked on multiple research projects in the Caltech Rigorous Systems Research Group (RSRG) and the Caltech Computational Vision Laboratory.
 He is currently working in Dr. Katie Bouman’s research group and is working on improving blackhole video reconstruction algorithms.
 Additionally, Erich is the Chairman of the Board of the Caltech Data Science Club, and he has also received the “Best Deep Learning Hack'' award at TreeHacks, Stanford University’s annual hackathon.

 Aleks is an undergraduate at the University of Washington studying computer science.
 Aleks has always been passionate about teaching and computer science education, and he has worked in the past in numerous computer science teaching roles.
 At the University of Washington, Aleks has worked as the head teaching assistant for CSE 312: Probability & Statistics for Computer Scientists, a course on discrete probability, randomness, and computer science theory.
 He has also worked as a teaching assistant for CSE 163: Intermediate Data Programming, a course on data programming and the ecosystem of publicly available data science tools and libraries.
 In his free time, Aleks enjoys filmmaking, running, and game development.
 Previously, Aleks has worked as a game designer at Skyglow Games alongside a team of other game developers, designers, and artists to ship video game products.